 Welcome to CaroBabbo.com, the home of Caro Babbo.

 Our second South East Alaska adventure started the 8th of May, 2017.
-We headed north again this year, with less speed and less breakdowns than last year.
-We did not make to Haida Gwaii.
+We headed north again, with less speed and less breakdowns than the year before.
+We did not make it to Haida Gwaii.
 Hilary took more resources, physical and psychological than we expected, so it just wasn’t in the cards.
-We made new friends and saw a number of our friends from last year, which makes the experience very much like returning home.
+We made new friends and saw a number of our friends from the previous year, which made the experience very much like returning home.